 The Board of Selectmen is composed of five members elected for three year terms.
-They meet every second and fourth Monday evening at 7:00 P.M. at Town Hall.
+They meet every first and third Monday evening at 7:00 P.M. at Town Hall.
 They may also hold other meetings from time to time.
-The specific powers and responsibilities of the Board of Selectmen and the Town Manager are set forth in the Town Charter.
+The Board of Selectmen acts as the Town's Chief Executive Body responsible for the general welfare of the community.
+Specific powers and responsibilities of the Board of Selectmen are set forth in the Town Charter.
 The operational role of the Town and its agent in relation to consumers is outlined and described in the following pages.